-- Once an application is in the testing stage, it is very difficult to go back and change something that was not well-thought out in the concept stage. - No working software is produced until late during the life cycle. - High amounts of risk and uncertainty. - Not a good model for complex and object-oriented projects. - Poor model for long and ongoing projects. - Not suitable for the projects where requirements are at a moderate to high risk of changing.
+- Once an application is in the testing stage, it is very difficult to go back and change something that was not well-thought out in the concept stage. - No working software is produced until late during the life cycle. - -> High amounts of risk and uncertainty. - Not a good model for complex projects. - Poor model for long projects. - Not suitable for the projects where requirements are at a moderate to high risk of changing.